-Instruction is augmented by numerous online activities and other homework assignments, which must be completed prior to each face-to-face class meeting.
+Instruction is augmented by numerous online activities and other homework assignments which must be completed prior to each face-to-face class meeting.
 This five-credit course requires self-discipline, dedication, and a substantial time commitment.

 - Perform the MyItalianLab (MIL) browser tune-up immediately, and any time you start to experience problems.
 Any other technological problems with MIL should be handled by contacting their tech support at the first sign of trouble.
 Click on "support" (upper right of screen), then click on the link: http://247pearsoned.custhelp.com.
 Select "contact us" then "chat".
-Alternatively, you may call 1-800-677-6337. - Expect electronic glitches, power outages, etc., and plan ahead.
+Also, the toll free # for students is the following 1-800-677-6337. - Expect electronic glitches, power outages, etc., and plan ahead.
 All work assigned in MIL (with the exception of the SAM activities in Preliminary Chapter) is due before class starts on the due date, and there are no exceptions.
-Any technological problems that cause you to miss a deadline must be documented through tech support with an official case number before your instructor can consider accepting your work late.
-Please do not contact your instructor to resolve technical problems. - Some of the assigned MIL activities simply require you to go through a tutorial or practice exercise on your own.
+Any technological problems that cause you to miss a deadline must be documented through tech support with an official case number before your professor can consider accepting your work late.
+Please do not contact your professor to resolve technical problems. - Some of the assigned MIL activities simply require you to go through a tutorial or practice exercise on your own.
 While you will not receive a grade for these tasks, it is in your best interest to complete them just as thoroughly and carefully as you would any graded activity. - It is your responsibility to cover all the required material before attending class.
-You must dedicate time each day to studying new concepts and vocabulary, and completing assigned exercises. - Class time will spend primarily on communicative activities, so it is especially important that you be consistently prepared for and actively involved in all class meetings.
+You must dedicate time each day to studying new concepts and vocabulary, and completing assigned exercises. - Class time will be spent primarily on communicative activities, so it is especially important that you be consistently prepared for and actively involved in all class meetings.

-ASSESSMENT StuMyQuCor dent preparation ItalianLab activit izzes (2) mpositions (3) and participation ies (SAM) 159 159 4% 129 % % Oral presentation Oral exam Tests (3) Final composition 6% 8% 30% 10% Grading Sc 100-93 92-90 89-87 86-83 82-80 ale: A A- B+ B B- 79-77 76-73 72-70 69-67 66-63 C+ C C- D+ D 62-60 59- D- E
+ASSESSMENT

+MyItal Quizze Compo Oral pr Oral ex ositions (3) resentation cam • 15% 15% 4% 12% 6% 8% Tests (Final c 3) omposition 30% 10% Grading Scale 100 - 93 92 - 90 89 - 87 86 - 83 82 - 80 79 - 77 76 - 73 72 - 70 69 - 67 66 - 63 C+ C C- D+ D 62-60 59 - D- E